SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 ### Positive Consequences

-* Benefits asyncronous calls such as the ones made when needed real-time information.
+* Benefits asynchronous calls such as the ones made when needed real-time information.
 * Ensures consistency and reliability across multi-phase operations, since the business layer can persist and recover state information if a transaction fails or needs to resume.
 * Enhances security and data protection, since sensitive operations and data are isolated in the business and data layers.
 * Supports load balancing and fault tolerance, since services in each tier can be distributed across multiple servers.